HarvardMapCollection/tutorials-share/content/workshops/environment-public-health/3-visualizing-data/index.md

 description:
 ---

+_Guiding question: When we layer social data over environmental data, what patterns emerge?
+How does the visual contrast between populations and tree cover help us identify where resources are concentrated?_

 In this tutorial, we are going to demonstrate how to map both nominal and interval data, using Environmental Justice Population and Tree Cover data as examples.